 Chicken & spinach are a match made in Heaven.
 Add to them a little bit of broth, and you’ve got this savory chicken Florentine soup on your hands.
-This chicken florentine soup is chicken soup with carrots and a bit of spinach thrown into each bowl.
+This chicken florentine soup is a creamy chicken soup with carrots and a bit of spinach thrown into each bowl.

 The hubs and I happened to be out to lunch a while back.
 Kid-less.
 Don’t sound so shocked!